• Skip to main content

 Select the Polygonal Lasso Tool.

-Set Feather to 0 px
+Set Feather to 0 px.
+Check Anti-alias.

 The Polygonal Lasso Tool works by clicking three or more times to create a polygonal selection.
 Click around the individual to create a rough selection that leaves room around their body while leaving some space around them.